The following facilities are maintained by the Department of Biomedical Engineering to support teaching and project activities.

 Bioinstrumentation and Biosignals Laboratory (GH 007)

-Biomechanics Teaching Facility (GH207)
+Biomechanics Teaching Facility (GH 207)

 MQP/Projects Laboratory (GH 006)

 Because project work is a significant component of a WPI education, the Biomedical Engineering Department maintains a dedicated laboratory for Major Qualifying Projects (MQPs), Interactive Qualifying Projects (IQPs), and independent projects.
 The facility contains network-attached PC-based computers, computer-based data acquisition systems, general electronic testing equipment, biomechanical and biomaterial testing equipment, and other common laboratory equipment and supplies with which to complete these projects.
+It also has equipment used in the study of cell culture, including biosafety cabinets, incubators, microscopes, etc.

 Physiology Teaching Facility (GH 306)

 This teaching facility supports the undergraduate laboratory segment of our Physiology & Engineering (BME 3111) course and the graduate-level biomedical engineering course in experimental physiology and small animal surgery (BME 562).
 The laboratory and associated animal holding quarters contain all the necessary equipment and supplies for anesthesia, surgery, and physiologic manipulation in small animals.
+This facility is shared with the chemistry and Biochemistry Department so there is also facilities used by the CBC in their courses such as fume hoods, ovens, etc.